Shrike0p/Web-Dev/README.md

 # Web-Dev

 Here i put all the files where i practice everyday so you can through it download it and start practicing these are very easy to go let's become web developer together
+Web development refers to the process of creating websites and web applications.
+It involves designing, building, and maintaining websites using various programming languages, frameworks, and tools.
+Web developers typically work on both the front-end and back-end aspects of a website, handling tasks such as writing code, designing user interfaces, integrating databases, implementing functionality, and ensuring the website's responsiveness and performance.
+Web development encompasses a wide range of skills and technologies, including HTML, CSS, JavaScript, server-side programming languages (such as Python, Ruby, or PHP), databases, and web frameworks (like React, Angular, or Django).